April 25, 2010

 Method:

-1. Trim the herbs, remove the stems of parsley, cilantro, basil and mint.
-Remove the leaves of radishes and the green parts of the scallions, (you may serve them if desired).
-Make sure every herb is trimmed into small and bite-size pieces.
+1. Trim the herbs, remove the stems of parsley, cilantro, basil, and mint.
+Remove the leaves of radishes and the green parts of the scallions (you may serve them if desired).
+Make sure every herb is trimmed into small and bite-sized pieces.

 3. Place the washed herbs in a colander and drain.